-Example I want to predict how heavy traffic will be on a given day.
+Step Example 1.
+Set the research goal.
+I want to predict how heavy traffic will be on a given day.
+2. Make a hypothesis.
 I think the weather forecast is an informative signal.
+3. Collect the data.
 Collect historical traffic data and weather on each day.
+4. Test your hypothesis.
 Train a model using this data.
+5. Analyze your results.
 Is this model better than existing systems?
-I should (not) use this model to make predictions, because of X, Y, and Z. Time of year could be a helpful signal.
+6. Reach a conclusion.
+I should (not) use this model to make predictions, because of X, Y, and Z. 7.
+Refine hypothesis and repeat.
+Time of year could be a helpful signal.

-Including how certain you are!
+\ Including how certain you are!